Tauvic/robotframework-eventlogger/README.md

 ![Log](./images/log.png)

 ### 6. Customizing the Event Logger
 For users with specific needs, the Event Logger offers extensibility.
-You can add your own custom functionalities by
+If you need specific functionalities, you can extend the Python and JavaScript functions.
+Add your own functions to `EventLogger.py` and use them in your tests.